Gydetti/website-virtualcounsel/docs/master-client-onboarding.md

 ### Custom UI Primitives
 - **Directory:** `components/ui/` contains a large set of custom UI primitives (button, card, input, carousel, background-pattern, spark-button, lazy-section, optimized-image, etc.).
 - **Pattern:** Use these for consistent UI/UX.
 Many are not just wrappers for shadcn/ui, but have custom logic (e.g., BackgroundCanvas for animated backgrounds, lazy-section for scroll-triggered animations, optimized-image for image optimization).
+- **Equal height cards:** All card components (TestimonialCard, ServiceCard, etc.) support equal height layouts using CSS Grid and flexbox.
+Use `items-stretch` on the grid container and `card-equal-height h-full` classes on cards.
+The global CSS includes `.card-equal-height` utilities for consistent card behavior.
+- **Button hover effects:** Service cards and other card-based buttons can disable hover scaling and shadow effects using `hover:scale-100 hover:shadow-none` classes to prevent interference with card layouts.
 - **Best practice:** Prefer these primitives over raw HTML or third-party components for consistency and maintainability.

 ### Utility Modules